buggregator/trap/CONTRIBUTING.md

 BREAKING CHANGE: Graylog v1 is no longer supported

-## 📌 A Personal Note

-🍺 Just to avoid repeating ourselves in DMs — here’s a bit of context about our open source.

-We (the devs behind Buggregator, Trap, RoadRunner, Cycle ORM, and more) work on both pet projects and serious open source tools.
-We don't have funding, money, or marketing (yet!), but we have experience, passion, and a strong desire to grow the PHP/Go ecosystem.

-> We don’t have money, but we have experience.
-> And if you find a way to monetize it — we’ll be business partners.

-We’re always happy to see people join us who:
-- want to **level up** through real-world projects;
-- are tired of formal "jobs" and want to build something cool;
-- would like to get **reviews from maintainers of Spiral, Yii, Cycle ORM, RoadRunner**;
-- are curious about working with **LLMs, automation, build systems, CI, DevOps, architecture, and performance**.

----

-## 🧠 What Are These Projects?

-- **Trap** — a web server/log trap with UI and worker (this repo).
-- **Buggregator** — a full-featured log center built on RoadRunner.
-- **Cycle ORM** — a modern ORM without magic.
-- **dload** — a binary downloader optimized for "vibe-coding".
-- **Spiral, Yii** — contributions to frameworks (you’ll see why "it's not just Laravel that's bad").
-- **RoadRunner** — high-performance PHP process manager written in Go.
-- Also: CLI tools, dev utilities, landing pages, comics, videos — even Temporal (just kidding, Vlad promised us cash).

-We don’t do "dailies", but we respect each other’s time.
-Join in as your time and energy allow — we’ve got tasks for every skill level and ambition.

 ## 🙏 Thank You

 We truly appreciate any contribution.
 Even just reporting a bug or suggesting an improvement is a huge help 🙌